OwlRisk/syncrade-web/README.md

 ---

 ## Article III.
-The LLM Boundary（LLM 的宪法级定位）
+The LLM Boundary

-In Syncrade, the LLM is not “intelligence.”
+In Syncrade, the LLM is not "intelligence."
 It is a **Language–Cognition Translator**.

 The LLM is ONLY allowed to do:
 - **Language → Intent**: translate user language into a structured system intent